Speed Farming Barbarian HotA Build with Immortal King (Patch 2.7.6 / Season 29)

 Immortal King HotA Barbarian Speed Farming Variation

 The Immortal King HotA Barbarian can deal reasonably well with Normal Rift and Bounty farming all the way through the highest Torment difficulties.
 The build variation suffers from minor inconveniences compared to top tier speed farming builds (conflicting bracers, competing belts), but otherwise handles the task with ease.
-We have speed farming rankings if you want to know more about which builds are best for speed farming.
+We have solo speed GR rankings and solo speed T16 rankings if you want to know more about which builds are best for speed farming.